The Cutting Dynamics of the Hickok Pruning Lopper

 Your Hickok Lopper is a “bypass” type shear.
 The blade “passes by” the anvil or hook.
 Compare this action to an anvil-type pruner where the blade comes in direct contact with its opposing element, the anvil.
 The anvil supports the branch while the blade crushes its way through the tissue.
 Anvil type loppers are useful for cutting old, dead wood and a limited number of pruning cuts but the blade soon dulls and the cuts are not the clean, diagonal cuts preferred by professional pruners.

-Your Hickok bypass pruner, with its proper geometry design, cuts with a sophisticated slicing action using the hook as a finger to hold the branch just right for the clean, slightly angled cuts that allow the branch to heal quickly.
+Your Hickok bypass pruner, with its proper geometric design, cuts with a sophisticated slicing action using the hook as a finger to hold the branch just right for the clean, slightly angled cuts that allow the branch to heal quickly.
 In a properly designed, well-maintained and properly used tool the blade never contacts the hook, thus remaining sharp and efficient for thousands of cuts.

 The Cutting Dynamic